 If you need more help with this, I recommend the Client Attractor Toolset + Real is the New Perfect Quiz.
 You can license this product to use in your marketing with potential clients as a survey or via email opt-in or send the quiz to past clients or newly booked clients.

-2. Create a series of blog posts that inspire and educate (and can be re-shared)
+2. Create a timeless blog posts that inspire and educate (and can be re-shared)

 Write your own story about how a documentary photography shooting approach has made an impact on your life.
 Write an educational post (using your conversational voice… the key is to not sound like a manual) that explains how a documentary (or whatever terminology you use) session works with you, and write about topics that pull on your dream client’s heartstrings (like how when you look at that photo of your baby doing that super cute thing he did 2 years ago and you look at him in awe at how much he’s grown).
+Write your client sessions as a story about your clients (not about how much fun you had at the session).
 Send ads and free social traffic to these posts.
 The key is to have a call to action in each one!

-How do you really know what to write about?
+How do you know what to write about?
 You must know to the core what your clients need to be aware of or believe in before booking.
-Uncovering this is my specialty (I’ve helped 30+ photographers with this over the last 6 months and find it totally fun!)
+Uncovering this is my specialty (I’ve helped almost 100 photographers with this and find it totally fun!)

 Turn your flagship blog posts into an email series driving them to book a session, working for you 24×7 so you can get back to doing what you love.
 You can learn all about developing a marketing system in the Mastery Moment-Seekers Course.